A-S-Mayhem/Ion-Implantation-Profiling/README.md

 ### Target Profile Constraints

 These were given in the problem statement.
+Essentially, with four implants, we're trying to obtain a profile that is as flat as possible in the flat concentration region.

 - Flat concentration: